 Daintree, Northern Tablelands and Mt: Lewis

-Bird watching in the Daintree region is mainly confined to the lowlands.
+Birding north of the Daintree River is mainly confined to the lowlands.

 Lowland rainforest, melaleuca swamp, riparian/riverine forest, grass/pastureland, mangroves, estuarine and the inter-tidal zone.
 The riparian and mangrove forests along the Daintree River are best accessed by boat and provide an opportunity for some excellent birding.

-Species often encountered include not only the Great-billed Heron, Striated Heron, Black Bittern (in season), Papuan Frogmouth.
-Also to mention are Little, Azure, Forest and Sacred Kingfishers, Shining Flycatcher, Mangrove Robin, Large-billed Gerygone, Yellow-bellied (Olive-backed) Sunbird, White-breasted Sea-eagle, Osprey, Brahminy Kite and Pacific Baza.
+Species often encountered include not only the Great-billed Heron, Striated Heron, Black Bittern (in season), Papuan Frogmouth, Little, Azure, Forest and Sacred Kingfishers, Shining Flycatcher, Mangrove Robin, Large-billed Gerygone, Yellow-bellied (Olive-backed) Sunbird, White-breasted Sea-eagle, Osprey, Brahminy Kite and Pacific Baza.

 The lowland rainforests of the region are habitat for Buff-breasted Paradise-kingfisher,Yellow Oriole, Double-eyed Fig-parrot, Black Butcherbird and Suberb.
 Furthermore, Rose-crowned and Wompoo Fruit-doves , White-eared Monarch, Lovely Fairy-wren and in season Metallic Starling, Channel-billed Cuckoo, Koel and Pied Imperial Pigeons and many other species.
 Red-necked Crake, Bushen and Noisy Pitta are also present at certain times of the year, but are more often heard than seen….!